The Sorraia

 The Sorraia in America

 This is Sovina, the first Sorraia to set foot on American soil.
-He's
+He

 Nature's